Code:

 • Methodological design for innovative marketing strategies study.

-• 11 business and value-added innovations case studies carried out
+• 11 business and value-added innovation case studies carried out

-• 4 participatory video workshops, 4 videos made with the producers.
+• 4 participatory video workshops, 4 videos made with producers.

 • 9 scientific articles (six published, 2 in edition, 1 in evaluation), 2 dissemination articles, 31 conference presentations, 3 posters and 2 chapters in books.